oplS16projects/FP1/README.md

 This library would be good to use if I wanted to tell a story that included pictures or make some kind of game.
-So lets see how this can work and tell a littel story.
+So lets see how this can work and tell a little story.

 ![screen4](https://cloud.githubusercontent.com/assets/17748575/13705655/c3b9eb76-e76f-11e5-8c7a-03a8cc7f8986.png)